AbhinavTheNoobCoder/NumberSystemConverter/README.md

 Usage:
 Run the script.
 Follow on-screen prompts for input.
-View the converted number based on specified conversion.
+View the converted number based on the specified conversion.

 Supported Conversions:
-Decimal to Binary, Octal, Hexadecimal
-Binary to Decimal
-Octal to Decimal
-Hexadecimal to Decimal
+From and to decimal, binary, octal and hexadecimal number systems.

 Contributing:
 Feel free to open issues or submit pull requests.
 Contributions are welcome!